davin12345678910/CSE403_RCRSPTeam/reports/Week9_status_report.md

 ### Azaan Khalfe
 what I did:
+I helped hosting the project and adding comments to the backend portion.

 what I learned:
+I learned how to host a project and what is needed to host a project.

 What I had trouble on:
+I had trouble on trying to host get everything needed for hosting the project.

 What I am stuck on:
+Just finalizing the project and seeing what we ant to add.

 ### Ahmed Helow